alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

 When called, this function returns royalty recipient and amount, indifferent as to sale currency.
-We set royalties at 10% or 1,000 basis points; to set a different percentage, just adjust the `1000` to your desired royalty in basis points.
+We set royalties at 10% or 1,000 basis points; to set a different percentage, just adjust the `1000` to your desired royalty share (in basis points).

-Note: royalties are not built into the contract's `transfer` functions, which do not have an input for sales price.
-Instead, the NFT owner delegates the ability to transfer to NFT exchanges via the `setApprovalForAll` function in `ERC1155.sol`, then the exchange initiates a (1) token transfer once the listing price is fulfilled and (2) royalty payout, which is currently based on information provided to each exchange by the collection creator (for OpenSea, the contract owner needs to populate royalty recipient and amount manually on their site when updating collection information).
+Note: Royalties are not built into the contract's `transfer` functions, which don't have an input for sales price.
+Instead, for secondary sales, the token owner generally delegates transfer ability to exchanges via the `setApprovalForAll` function in `ERC1155.sol`.
+Then, the exchange initiates (1) token transfer once the listing price is fulfilled and (2) royalty payout, which is currently based on information provided to each exchange by the collection creator (for OpenSea, the contract owner needs to populate royalty recipient and amount manually on their site when updating collection information).
+If an owner gifts or moves their token to a different wallet address via the `transfer` functions, no royalty will be triggered.

-Reputable exchanges tend to follow community standards, which we expect EIP 2981 to become in the near future.
-Thus, we're including these functions for forward compatibility, even if most exchanges don't follow EIP 2981 today (January 2022).
+Reputable exchanges tend to follow community standards, which we expect EIP 2981 to become in the future.
+Therefore, we're including EIP 2981 functions for forward compatibility, even if most exchanges don't follow the standard as of January 2022.

 #### supportsInterface override in `ParkPics.sol`
 ```